cnabio/cnab-spec/400-claims.md

   - This is accompanied by running the `install` path in the bundle
 - Given an installation's _name_, replace the _bundle info_ with updated _bundle info_, and update the revision with a new ULID, and the modified timestamp with the current time.
 This is an upgrade operation.
   - This is accompanied by running the `upgrade` path in the bundle
-- Given an installation's name, mark the claim as deleted.
+- Given an installation's name, mark the installation as deleted.
   - This is accompanied by running the `uninstall` path in the bundle
-  - XXX: Do we want to allow the implementing system to remove the claim from its database (e.g. helm delete --purge) or remain silent on this matter?
 - Given an installation's name, return the name(s) of the generated outputs.

-To satisfy these requirements, implementations of a CNAB package manager are expected to be able to store and retrieve state information.
-However, note that nothing in the CNAB specification tells _how or where_ this state information is to be stored.
+To satisfy these requirements, implementations of a CNAB runtime are expected to be able to store and retrieve state information.
+However, note that nothing in the CNAB Claims specification tells _how or where_ this state information is to be stored.
 It is _not a requirement_ to store that state information inside of the invocation image.
 (In fact, this is discouraged.)

 ## Injecting Claim Data into an Invocation Image

-Compliant CNAB implementations MUST conform to this section.
+Compliant CNAB Claims Spec implementations MUST conform to this section.

 ### Environment Variables